TopicsAfrican American/Black Colorado Latino Issues Politics/Public Policy

 - Research methodology

-Robert Preuhs, Ph.D, is a professor and chair of the Political Science Department at Metropolitan State University of Denver.
+Robert Preuhs, Ph.D, is the chair of the Political Science Department at Metropolitan State University of Denver.
 He currently teaches democracy: U.S. and Third World, conducting political analysis and applied political research lab.

 Preuhs has been teaching political science at the college level for nearly 20 years.
 He held positions at the University of Denver and the University of Colorado as lecturer, affiliate faculty and instructor before coming to MSU Denver in 2007.
 Preuhs was also the associate director of the Social Science Data Laboratory at the University of Colorado from 2004 to 2006.
 He has received numerous awards, including the Award for Excellence in Research and Creative Work by the University of Colorado Graduate School in 2001 and Best Book on Latino Politics, awarded by the Latino Caucus of the American Political Science Association in 2014.